msalibian/STAT406/Lecture18/README.md

 ### An example with a simple neural network

-This example using the ISOLET data illustrates the use of simple neural networks, and also highlights some issues of which it may be important to be aware.
+This example using the ISOLET data illustrates the use of simple neural networks (NNs), and also highlights some issues of which it may be important to be aware.
+As we discussed in class, NNs typically have more parameters than observations and a number of tuning parameters that need to be chosen by the user.
+Among these: the number of hidden layers, the number of units in each layer, the *activation function*, the *loss function*, a decaying factor, and the initial point at which to start the optimization iterations.
+In the example below we illustrate some difficulties that can be encountered when trying to find which tuning parameters to use to train a NN.

+In order to focus on the concepts behind NN, we will use the `nnet` package in `R`.
+This package is a very simple implementation of NNs with a single hidden layer, and relies on standard optimization algorithms to train it.
+Such simple setting will allow us to separate implementation / optimization issues from the underlying model and ideas behind NN, which carry over naturally to more complex NNs.

-We will use the ISOLET data again.
-The data set is available here: <http://archive.ics.uci.edu/ml/datasets/ISOLET>, along with more information about it.
+For our example we will use again the ISOLET data which is available here: <http://archive.ics.uci.edu/ml/datasets/ISOLET>, along with more information about it.
 It contains data on sound recordings of 150 speakers saying each letter of the alphabet (twice).
 See the original source for more details.
-The data set is rather large and available in compressed form.
-Here we will read it from a private copy in plain text form available on Dropbox.
+The full data file is rather large and available in compressed form.
+Instead, we will read it from a private copy in plain text form I made available on Dropbox.

 #### "C" and "Z"